ManiMatter/decluttarr/README.md

 4) run main.py
 5) Enjoy

+## Dependencies
+Use Sonarr v4 & Radarr v5 (currently 'nightly' tag instead of 'latest'), else certain features may not work correctly.
+Use latest version of qBittorrent.

 ## Credits
 - Script for detecting stalled downloads expanded on code by MattDGTL/sonarr-radarr-queue-cleaner
 - Script to read out config expanded on code by syncarr/syncarr